 Montague John Druitt

 A schoolmaster, Druitt studied medicine for a time and became a barrister.
 He was from a good family and was well educated.
 He was also criminally insane.
 Two days after his dismissal from a Blackheath school, he committed suicide by drowning himself in the River Thames.
 He left a note saying:

 Since Friday I felt I was going to be like Mother3 and the best thing for me was to die.

 The note was found on his body which was recovered on 31 December, 1888.
 Druitt's suicide made him a convenient scapegoat and the police closed the Ripper file.

 Sir William Gull

 The Royal Physician allegedly became involved in an attempt to silence all contacts of Mary Kelly.
-Rumour had it that she was the maid of the Duke of Clarence, the grandson of Queen Victoria, Prince Albert Victor.
+Rumour had it that she was the maid of the Duke of Clarence, the grandson of Queen Victoria.
 There was even gossip that the Duke had married Annie Crook, a Catholic, and when she got pregnant, she was locked away in a mental asylum to avoid a scandal.
-Mary Kelly was supposedly blackmailing the Government with her knowledge about the Duke of Clarence's illicit marriage.
+Mary Kelly was supposedly blackmailing the Government with her knowledge about the Duke's illicit marriage.
 Gull was to slaughter the women inside the Royal carriage, then dispose of the bodies.
 This supposedly explains the lack of noise and blood at the scene of the murders.
 There were many who believed that there was a cover up by the authorities to protect someone very important.
 Queen Victoria's interest in the case could have added to the inevitable assumptions.
 This conspiracy theory is popular but the fact was that William Gull was 6' tall, much taller than the eye-witness accounts of the Ripper.
 He was also 71 years old at the time of the killings, he had suffered a stroke the year before and he died after another stroke in 1890.